Rafael Díaz Aguado Salaberry: Political climax (1905–1914)

-Prior to the 1907 elections Díaz Aguado was initially rumored to stand in Oviedo but he eventually fielded his candidature in the Gipuzkoan Tolosa, a district which remained a Carlist fiefdom and where a Carlist candidate was almost guaranteed success.
+Prior to the 1907 elections, Díaz Aguado was initially rumored to stand in Oviedo but he eventually fielded his candidature in the Gipuzkoan Tolosa, a district which remained a Carlist fiefdom and where a Carlist candidate was almost guaranteed success.
 Circumstances of his appointment are not clear and were probably related to the fact that previous Carlist deputy from the district, Julio Urquijo, unexpectedly decided not to run.
 Indeed, the campaign proved an easy triumph and Díaz Aguado was elected with 3,105 votes out of 3,107 ballots cast.
-In the subsequent campaign of 1910 he again presented his candidature in Tolosa, where this time no-one dared to challenge the Carlist contender; he was declared victorious with no voting taking place and according to the notorious Article 29 of the electoral legislation.
+In the subsequent campaign of 1910, he again presented his candidature in Tolosa, where this time no-one dared to challenge the Carlist contender; he was declared victorious with no voting taking place and according to the notorious Article 29 of the electoral legislation.
 It is not clear why he did not run in Tolosa in the campaign of 1914; perhaps he lost his almost-guaranteed place due to electoral haggling between the Carlists, the Integrists and other parties.
 He was supposed to stand in Seville, but shortly prior to election date he withdrew, never to resume his parliamentarian career again.

 The Cortes career or 1907-1914 marked Díaz Aguado's political climax.
-As the Carlist contingent remained a minoritarian if not marginal faction in the diet his room for maneuvering was limited, yet he used to take the floor willingly, allegedly recognized as "polemista habilísimo e incansable, une a su palabre fácil, de soberania elocuencia, una cultura y una ilustración excepcionales".
+As the Carlist contingent remained a minoritarian if not marginal faction in the diet his room for maneuvering was limited, yet he used to take the floor willingly, allegedly recognized as an eloquent and cultivated debater.
 Some of his motions – even if pertaining to marginal issues and eventually defeated – took days to discuss.
-Political agenda of Díaz Aguado did not differ from standard Carlist program: he opposed centralization efforts and championed separate local establishments or confronted secularization drive and espoused the Church, though was involved also in other issues like development of credit and insurance.
+The political agenda of Díaz Aguado did not differ from the standard Carlist program: he opposed centralization efforts and championed separate local establishments or confronted secularization drive and espoused the Church, though was involved also in other issues like development of credit and insurance.
 He reached top echelons in the party structures; apart from touring the country and speaking at various rallies, in the early 1910s he was nominated to Junta Superior Central, the nationwide Carlist political executive.
 He achieved recognized public standing, as Liberal press bothered to mock him in dedicated articles.